hashgraph/hedera-forking/README.md

 ### Usage

-To set up and fix your Foundry tests with Hedera forking, follow these steps

-Add Setup Code in Your Test Files
+To enable HTS in your tests, you need to add the following setup code in your test files.

-Import our wrapper function

-of your tests to deploy the required contract code and enable cheat codes
+Import our wrapper function to deploy HTS emulation and enable cheat codes for it.

-Include the following lines in the setup phase

 ```solidity
 import {htsSetup} from "hedera-forking/src/htsSetup.sol";
 ```

-and invoke it in your [test setup](https://book.getfoundry.sh/forge/writing-tests)
+and then invoke it in your [test setup](https://book.getfoundry.sh/forge/writing-tests)

 ```solidity
     function setUp() public {